Tax Management India. Com

 X X X X Extracts X X X X

-..... ho withholds it.
+..... erest of the person who withholds it.
 As a result of s.
 123 no such inference can be drawn against the State if its privilege is upheld.
 That shows the nature and the extent of the departure from the ordinary rule which is authorised by s.
 123. The principle on which this departure can be and is justified is the principle of the overriding and paramount character of public interest.
 A valid claim for privilege made under s.
 123 proceeds on the basis of the theory that the production of the document in that, where a conflict arises between public interest and private interest, the latter must yield to the former.
 No doubt the litigant whose claim may not succeed as a result of the non-production of the relevant and material document may feel aggrieved by the result, and the Court, in reaching the said decision, may feel dissatisfied; but that will not .affect the validity of the basic principle that public good and interest must override considerations of private good and private interest.
 Care has, however, to be taken to see that interests other than that of the public do not masquerade in the garb of public interest and take undue advantage of the provisions of s.
-123. Subject to this reservation the .....
+123. Subject to .....

 X X X X Extracts X X X X